 - The east is generally hit hardest by typhoons in summer;

 - In the south of Japan it is hot and the summer passes 40 degrees;

 - Sapporo and Hokkaido's cities tend to be quieter, cooler, and rural;

 - To make friends with the natives, Osaka, Hokkaido and Okinawa are the best options;

 - Kyoto is probably the most beautiful and traditional city in Japan;

 What is the best city to live in Japan?

 There are different opinions about which is the best city in Japan.
 Some prefer the region of Hokkaido, Yokohama, Hiroshima, Kobe, Nagano and Chiba.
-Each chooses their favorite region!
-I really liked Osaka, but for me all Japan is fun to live, as long as you have time to enjoy it instead of just working.
+Everyone chooses their favorite region!
+I really liked Osaka, but for me all of Japan is fun to live in, as long as you have time to enjoy it instead of just working.

 The job and lack of social life that makes people angry at some city in Japan.
-The circumstances of each person will decide whether that city is good for them or not.
+Each person's circumstances will decide whether that city is good for them or not.
 This is an individual preference and depends entirely on the person's likes and dislikes and the lifestyle they lead.

 What is your favorite city?
 Where do you want to live in Japan?
 We appreciate the comments and shares.
 We also recommend reading: